soderlind/a-faster-load-textdomain/README.md

 Either (recommended):

-- Download the plugin files and extract `a-faster-load-textdomain.php` to the `wp-content/mu-plugins` directory.
+- Download the plugin files and extract `a-faster-load-textdomain.php` and `class-afld-cachehandler.php` to the `wp-content/mu-plugins` directory.

 Or: